The Three Cornerstones of Our New West Philosophy

 New West Charter After-School Program

-New West is excited to offer our After School Enrichment Program taught by our very own staff!
-Our New West Staff will provide classes that will stimulate our students, mentally and physically.
-Different enrichment classes are offered everyday.
-At the end of every semester, students will go on a fun filled field trip to local attractions.
+New West is excited to offer our After School Enrichment Program.
+Staff provides classes that stimulate our students, both mentally and physically.
+Different enrichment classes are offered every day.
+At the end of every semester, students will go on a fun-filled field trip to local attractions.
 Click here to find out about our After School A3 Enrichment Program.

 Meals from our outside vendor Choice Lunch may be purchased at a reasonable cost every day.